boosterconf/boosterweb/content/talk/143-funksjonell-objektorientering-eller-omvendt.md

 Always remember: If all you have is a hammer, everything looks like a (thumb-)nail.

+Some experience with object-oriented development is assumed.
+No prior knowledge of function-oriented programming required.

 Please have Visual Studio 2019 (Community Edition) (or VS Code) and .Net 5/C#9 (or higher) installed on your laptop prior to the workshop.